 Perhaps the best part about this grinder: If the burrs eventually wear out over time, they can be replaced, which means that this grinder is meant to stay with you for the long haul.
 The only downside is that the grinder does have a plastic grounds container, and while some reviewers wrote that they experienced no cling, a few said there was a bit more static than they'd like.

-What fans say: "I used to work for a specialty coffee company in Seattle, so when I left that job I knew I needed a good home setup for coffee.
+One reviewer says: "I used to work for a specialty coffee company in Seattle, so when I left that job I knew I needed a good home setup for coffee.
 I've had this grinder for about six months now and it has worked like a charm.
 The micro-adjustments make it easy to get the perfect grind setting for every brewing method.
 It is smaller than I thought it would be, which is great because my counter space is limited.
 It is pretty quiet too -- more than most others that I've used ...
 Overall, I highly recommend it if you have the money."

 What makes it great: At the other end of the price spectrum is this Coffmax manual burr grinder, which is one of the best options you'll find for the money.
 With a grind time of three to five minutes, it's certainly not built for speed.
 But it has 16 grind settings that are clearly marked (unlike many of the other hand grinders in this price range).
 It also comes with a handy cleaning brush.
 While the grounds container is made of plastic, it's fairly tough, and there weren't any reviews that complained of the dreaded static cling.
 All in all, this grinder is a really great budget find.

-What fans say: "As we are traveling a lot, my husband was looking for a small and convenient coffee grinder to assure he has his cup of fresh coffee every morning.
+One reviewer says: "As we are traveling a lot, my husband was looking for a small and convenient coffee grinder to assure he has his cup of fresh coffee every morning.
 We are very happy with this easy to use product.
 Highly recommended."

 What makes it great: If you need a handy tool to weigh your beans in the morning, this Coffee Gator digital scale is a great investment.
 With a 4.9 star rating, it has surprisingly passionate reviews for a scale, but perhaps that's because it's specifically designed for coffee drinkers, with plenty of thoughtful touches.
 The big LED screen measures both weight and volume in imperial or metric units.
 This slim scale also has a grippy rubber mat that can handle high temperatures, as well as a built-in timer, making this especially convenient for pour-over coffee drinkers.

-What fans say: "This scale is easily the best I’ve ever bought.
+One reviewer says: "This scale is easily the best I’ve ever bought.
 It allows for precise, accurate, and repeatable results, which is paramount to good work coming out of a kitchen.
 The ability to not only weigh while in process, but also keep track of time on the same product is perfect!
 I also love the non-slip surface, and the fact that the tray that comes with it is removable is great."